A Closer Look at the Robustness of Vision-and-Language Pre-trained Models: Introduction

-To conduct a full dissection on model robustness, we launch a thorough investigation with systematic evaluations of V+L models over 4 generic types of robustness: ($i$) robustness against \emph{linguistic variation}; ($ii$) robustness against \emph{logical reasoning}; ($iii$) robustness against \emph{visual content manipulation}; and ($iv$) robustness against \emph{answer distribution shift}\footnote{In some literature~\cite{teney2020value,gokhale2020mutant,kervadec2020gqa-ood}, this is referred to as out-of-distribution \emph{generalization}; we follow~\cite{cadene2019rubi,wu2019self}, and term it as \emph{robustness} to reduce confusion and unify the terminology.} between training and test splits.
+To conduct a full dissection on model robustness, we launch a thorough investigation with systematic evaluations of V+L models over 4 generic types of robustness: ($i$) robustness against \emph{linguistic variation}; ($ii$) robustness against \emph{logical reasoning}; ($iii$) robustness against \emph{visual content manipulation}; and ($iv$) robustness against \emph{answer distribution shift} between training and test splits.
 Given the abundance of diverse datasets and splits on the popular VQA task, we take VQA as the focal point of our investigation, and compile an assemblage of 9 diverse VQA datasets that cover each type of model robustness: ($i$) VQA-Rephrasings~\cite{shah2019vqa-rephrase} for \emph{linguistic variation}; ($ii$) VQA-LOL (Compose and Supplement)~\cite{gokhale2020vqa-lol}, VQA-Introspect~\cite{selvaraju2020vqa-introspect} and GQA~\cite{hudson2019gqa} for \emph{logical reasoning}; ($iii$) IV-VQA and CV-VQA~\cite{agarwal2020causal-vqa} for \emph{visual content manipulation}; and ($iv$) VQA-CP v2~\cite{agrawal2018vqa-cp} and GQA-OOD~\cite{kervadec2020gqa-ood} for \emph{answer distribution shift}.
 To the best of our knowledge, this is the first systematic evaluation of pre-trained V+L models through the lens of \emph{robustness}.
 Interestingly, analysis on two archetypal V+L models reveals that by standard finetuning, pre-trained models already exhibit better robustness than many task-specific state-of-the-art methods.
 However, the achieved robustness is still limited, and far from human performance.